 Applying for a Grant

-The Trust has now established a clearer set of criteria and conditions for grant aided organisations.
+The Trust has now established a clear set of criteria and conditions for grant-aided organisations.

 Grant Aid from the Trust is expected to be spent within 12 months of the date on which the grant is given.

 Organisations benefiting from the Trust's support are expected to publicise the financial support received in their Annual Reports and in any literature, publicity or site notices relating to projects and activities funded by the Trust.

 The Trust mainly seeks to support organisations which have limited resources and few assets.